slendchat/guides/Linux/SSH via key not password.md

 ### SSH from windows to LINUX

-First generate a key on windows host
+First generate a key on windows host, if none is present.
 Command
 ```
 ssh-keygen -t rsa